Kong/docs.konghq.com/app/_hub/kong-inc/acme/index.md

       required: yes
       default:
       value_in_examples: example@example.com
+      datatype:
       description: |
-        The account identifier, can be reused in different plugin instance.
+        The account identifier.
+Can be reused in a different plugin instance.
     - name: api_uri
       required: false
       default: "`https://acme-v02.api.letsencrypt.org`"
+      datatype:
       description: |
         The ACMEv2 API endpoint to use.
 Users can specify the [Let's Encrypt staging environment](https://letsencrypt.org/docs/staging-environment/) (`https://acme-staging-v02.api.letsencrypt.org/directory`) for testing.
-Note that Kong doesn't automatically delete staging certificates: if you use same domain to test and use in production, you will need to delete those certificates manually after testing.
+Note that Kong doesn't automatically delete staging certificates.
+        If you use the same domain in test and production environments, you need to manually delete those certificates after testing.
     - name: cert_type
       required: false
       default: "`rsa`"
+      datatype:
       description: |
         The certificate type to create.
 The possible values are `"rsa"` for RSA certificate or `"ecc"` for EC certificate.
     - name: domains
       required: false
       default: "`[]`"
+      datatype:
       description: |
         The list of domains to create certificate for.
 To match subdomains under `example.com`, use `*.example.com`.
 Regex pattern is not supported.
-Note this config is only used to match domains, not to specify the Common Name or Subject Alternative Name to create certifcates; each domain will have its own certificate.
+Note this config is only used to match domains, not to specify the Common Name or Subject Alternative Name to create certifcates; each domain must have its own certificate.
     - name: fail_backoff_minutes
       required: false
       default: 5
+      datatype:
       description: |
         Minutes to wait for each domain that fails to create a certificate.
 This applies to both new certificate and renewal.
     - name: renew_threshold_days